Aleks-Ti/TG_bot-Exchange-rate/README.md

 ### Additionally

-Так же можно прозвонить используемые api в проекте вручную, и посмотреть структуру json ответа используемую в проекте:
+You can also call the api used in the project manually, and see the json response structure used in the project:

-Откройте файл requests.http и с помощью комбинаций клавишь ctrl + LMB
+Open the requests.http file and use the ctrl + LMB key combinations

 ### License